GTAmodding/gta3script-specs/SPECIFICATION.md

 The subscript may use a integer literal or another variable name of integer type.

 The type of a variable reference is the inner type of the variable name being referenced.

-Some commands may accept either local variables or global variables, not both.

 Argument Matching
 ------------------------